By Michael Briggs @MichaelSBriggs on July 9, 2014

 As the nation's No. 1 recruit, Thompson's decision will have a great impact on the 2015 class rankings, and possibly, future national title races.
 The Georgia Bulldogs are the team to beat, but Auburn and Clemson are also listed in his top-three by 24/7 Sports.
 The Tigers already boast ESPN's second-ranked class with five-star OT and Georgia native Mitch Hyatt leading the way, but will a five-star DT from the same state push them to No. 1?

-All eyes will be on Alabama and Wisconsin in the first week of the 2015 college football season.
+All eyes will be on the Big Ten this weekend.
 Read More

 It's Missouri's last game with their beloved head coach, but Arkansas knows how to win in November.
 Read More

 Texas A&M has the better record, but LSU rarely loses in Tiger Stadium.
 Read More